Genaker/laragento/README.md

 Overhead of loading LAravel with 100 product in magento is : 0.0051751136779785 seconds 10 products: 0.0026481151580811 seconds.
 Just autoload:  0.00015616416931152 seconds.
-So, there no overhead of adding this life hack to Magento.
-Magento 2 framework is an instinct dinosaurs.
+So, there is no overhead of adding this life hack to Magento.
+Magento 2 framework is an instinct dinosaur.

 # Magento GraphQL for Laravel/Eloquent

-Lighthouse is a GraphQL framework that integrates with MAgento Elouquent Laravel application.
+Lighthouse is a GraphQL framework that integrates with MAgento Eloquent Laravel application.
 It takes the best ideas of both and combines them to solve common tasks with ease and offer flexibility when you need it.

 More information:

 https://lighthouse-php.com/

-It is realy Cool Magento developers can enjoy building modern software and not just debug and troubleshoot broken MAgento 2
+It is really Cool Magento developers can enjoy building modern software and not just debug and troubleshoot broken MAgento 2

 # Debug Queries using the Laravel Query Log
 Laravel query log that collects all queries within a request.
 You can enable this log, run your query and dump the output.